 The thing I wanted her to share with you is her passion for photography and what it means to her to be a photographer.
-She is not formally trained and in some ways I think that’s to her benefit, she hasn’t learned how someone else does it.
-I’m constantly blow away by her images, she seems to have such a natural talent.
+She is not formally trained and in some ways, I think that’s to her benefit, she hasn’t learned how someone else does it.
+I’m constantly blown away by her images, she seems to have such a natural talent.

 I leave you with Renee . . .

 One of the most common questions I get asked, when speaking to fellow artists, is “What do you think the most important thing in photography is?”
 It’s usually then followed by a bunch of suggestions such as ‘camera, lights, lighting, composition, props, locations, etc. All those things are incredibly important to photography, but realistically, there is only one key factor: